bpfverif/agni/README.md

 ### Prerequisites to run the artifact.

-1. Install docker by following the documentation [here](https://docs.docker.com/install/).
+1. Install Docker if not already installed by following the documentation [here](https://docs.docker.com/install/).
 You might need to follow the post installation steps for managing docker as a non-root user [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-2. Install Virtual Box by downloading from [here](https://www.virtualbox.org/wiki/Downloads).
+2. Install Virtual Box if not already installed by downloading from [here](https://www.virtualbox.org/wiki/Downloads).

 ### Claims to validate/reproduce.